-British cinema is back in full force at the 2007 Venice Film Festival
+British cinema is back in full force at this year’s Venice Film Festival

 According to press reports, among the favorites to win the several Venice 2007 Lions tomorrow are: